pangz-lab/verus-zmq-client/README.md

 ## Introduction

-Verus ZMQ Client is a library that enables interaction with Verus blockchain nodes via ZeroMQ (ZMQ) messaging protocol.
+Verus ZMQ Client is a library that enables to receive event notification from the Verus blockchain nodes via ZeroMQ (ZMQ) messaging protocol.
 <br>This library provides functionalities to subscribe to various types of blockchain data events and receive real-time updates.

 ## Verus Coin Setup